osparrot/cloudflare-rdp-system/README.md

 ### 3. Configure Environment Variables

-The API and scripts require the following environment variables to be set on the server:
+The API, Worker, and scripts require the following environment variables to be set on the server:

 | Variable | Description | Source |
 | :--- | :--- | :--- |